atlanhq/camelot/docs/user/quickstart.rst

 This will export all tables as CSV files at the path specified.
 Alternatively, you can use ``f='json'``, ``f='excel'`` or ``f='html'``.

 .. note:: The :meth:`export() <camelot.core.TableList.export>` method exports files with a ``page-*-table-*`` suffix.
 In the example above, the single table in the list will be exported to ``foo-page-1-table-1.csv``.
 If the list contains multiple tables, multiple files will be created.
-To avoid filling up your path with multiple files, you can use ``compress=True`` to add all exported files to a ZIP archive.
+To avoid filling up your path with multiple files, you can use ``compress=True``, which will create a single ZIP archive at your path with all the exported files.

 .. note:: Camelot handles rotated PDF pages automatically.
 As an exercise, try to extract the table out of `this PDF file`_.